dmjio/miso/README.md

 [2 of 2] Linking dist-newstyle/build/wasm32-wasi/ghc-9.12.2.20250327/app-0.1.0.0/x/app/build/app/app.wasm
 ```

-You have now successfully compiled Haskell `miso` code to Web Assembly 🔥
+You have now successfully compiled a Haskell `miso` application to WebAssembly 🔥

 ***